wkillerud/some-sass/docs/src/user-guide/settings.md

 ### Going all in on Some Sass

-If you don't need language features for [Less](https://lesscss.org/) and don't rely on the built-in formatter, we recommend turning off the built-in CSS/SCSS/Less language extension in Visual Studio Code.
-For formating we recommend [Prettier](https://prettier.io/).
+If you don't need language features for [Less](https://lesscss.org/) and don't rely on the built-in formatter, we recommend that you:

-Some Sass has all the features of the built-in language extension, though they are turned off by default.

-Once you turn off the built-in language features you can configure Some Sass to handle both CSS and Sass for you.
+1. turn off the built-in CSS/SCSS/Less language extension in Visual Studio Code
+2. configure Some Sass to turn on all features for CSS, SCSS and Sass indented

 This way you get the best experience without Some Sass and VS Code getting in each others way.

 #### How to turn off the built-in language feature